Article 49 of the French Constitution: Disputed interpretation

-The text mentions a requirement for deliberation in the Cabinet, and legal doctrine has debated whether the term implies the agreement in the Cabinet or simply discussion, which would in that case leave the decision to the prime minister alone.
+The text mentions a requirement for Cabinet deliberation, and legal doctrine has debated whether the term implies agreement amongst the Cabinet or simply discussion, which would in that case leave the decision to the prime minister alone.
 Administrations have always spoken of authorization or of the agreement of the Cabinet.
 This phrasing has the additional advantage of solidifying the interpretation of the commitment of responsibility as optional, since the prime minister could hardly be required to commit the responsibility of the government and also prevented from doing so without the agreement of the full Cabinet.
 The Constitutional Council validated the commitment of the responsibility of the government (Section 3) with the phrasing "to the extent that the Cabinet had deliberated [...] the commitment of responsibility" without mentioning authorization.
 Since the administrations of the Fifth Republic have always been more united than those of prior coalition governments, the question of a possible disagreement between the prime minister and the Cabinet remains theoretical.
 In any case, this deliberation does not give the president, especially in a period of "cohabitation", the power to prevent the commitment of his responsibility, except in the improbable case of a refusal to enter the question on the agenda of the Cabinet.

 Lastly, there is the distinction between a "program" and a "declaration of general policy".
 If the former can be understood as a catalogue of the principal measures that the government hopes to undertake, probably as soon as it is established, and the latter as an explanation of its reasoning and of its intentions in a precise domain which would have—or to which the government wishes to give—particular importance, the distinction has no practical consequence.
 Certain prime ministers have used the expression "declaration of general policy" while they were speaking for the first time before the Assembly.
-The Constitutional Council remarked incidentally that article 49 "tends to confer an analogous meaning" to the two terms. to the two terms.
+The Constitutional Council remarked, incidentally, that article 49 "tends to confer an analogous meaning" to the two terms.